jaydeegbobeh/eng88/Cybersecuirty/README.md

 - Installation(malware installs an access point for intruder- a backdoor)
 - Command and control(malware gives intruder access in the network/system)
 - Actions on objective(once attacker gains persistent access, they fufill their purpose e.g encryption for ransom);
+- Once complete cover your tracks and retrieve

 # Cryptology